 Based on technical report 2, either a composite system or a two way flat slab with drop panel will be selected to unify the design of Piez Hall.
-Since the old Piez hall, conservatory and planetarium is already a steel frame structure, the new extension will be redesigned as a composite system with long span trusses.
-Moreover, since New York has many experienced steel crews and contractors, construction time and cost of the building will be reduced.
+Since the old Piez hall, conservatory and planetarium is already a steel frame structure, the new extension will be redesigned as a composite system with long span trusses spanning a length of about 60 feet.
+K-series joists will be used in between the spans of the long span trusses.
+Moreover, since New York had many experienced steel crews and contractors, construction time and cost of the building should be reduced.
 The weight of the building will be greatly reduced as well, which benefits the foundation.
-However, thorough investigation will still be performed to determine the impact of the redesign on the existing foundation.
-It was determined in technical report 3 that seismic load was the controlling lateral force in all directions, thus a flexible building with ductile members is desirable to dissipate energy in an earthquake.
-The redesign will incorporate eccentric braced frames as the main lateral force resisting system.
-The number of shear walls in the current design will be eliminated and the column layout will be rearranged in hopes to achieve more usable interior spaces and longer deck span while it still meets all strength and serviceability requirements.
-In spring 2013, a model will be generated by ETABS and RAM to compare with the current design.
+After the redesign of gravity and lateral system of Piez Hall, the author will not have time to perform a foundation and vibration analysis.
+Thorough investigation will needed to determine the impact of the proposed design on the existing foundation.
+It was determined in technical report 3 that seismic load was the controlling lateral force in all directions, thus a flexible building with ductile members was desirable to dissipate energy in an earthquake.
+The redesign incorporated eccentric braced frames as the main lateral force resisting system.
+The shear walls in the current design will be eliminated and the column layout will be rearranged to achieve more usable interior spaces and longer deck span while it still meets all strength and serviceability requirements.
+A model of the proposed design will be generated using ETABS to compare with the current design.
 The model will be a unified composite steel system with long span trusses and eccentric braced frames.
-The criteria of comparison include constructability, strength, feasibility, cost, lateral ductility, and drift limits.
-Vibration concerns will be investigated and addressed at the end.
+The criteria of comparison include constructability, strength, feasibility, construction cost, construction time, building torsion, and drift limits.